 While every personal injury case is different because of the people involved and the details of the case, the process itself is fairly standard.
 If you’ve been in an accident and are considering taking your claim to court, you should understand the process.
-Your attorney should walk you through each step in detail, but we’ll help you get a general understanding of what to expect.
+Your injury attorney should walk you through each step in detail, but we’ll help you get a general understanding of what to expect.

 Finding a Personal Injury Lawyer

 Before there can be a personal injury claim or case, there must be an accident that caused the injury.
-You’ve been hurt, tried to work it out with the insurance company or other party, and you’re not satisfied with the options you’ve got.
+You’ve been hurt, tried to work it out with the insurance company or the other party, and you’re not satisfied with the options you’ve got.

 Choosing a personal injury attorney is a decision only you can make.
 Set up a consultation appointment, and make sure you feel good about the person you work with.
 This will be a long process, and you want to have faith in the lawyer and practice you work with.